Overview

 8. Labeling Requirement

-There shall be written in the label on the package containing food additive imported, manufactured, advertised for sale or sold:
+There shall be written on the label on the package containing food additive imported, manufactured, advertised for sale or sold, as per Regulation 19:

-(a) the words “(state the chemical name of the food additive) as permitted (state the type of food additive)”; provided that in the case of coloring substance or flavoring substance it shall be sufficient to state the common name or the appropriate designation of that food additive in place of the chemical name;
+the words “(state the chemical name of the food additive or the International Numbering system (INS) for food additive number) as permitted (state the type of food additive); provided that in the case of flavouring substances it shall be sufficient to state the common name or the appropriate designation of that food additive in place of the chemical name.”;

 * Global Food Compliance Service